PapajHapaj/PapajHapaj/README.md

 - 👋 Hi, I’m @PapajHapaj
 - 👀 I’m interested in Nothing
-- 🌱 I’m currently learning How to star write my own hack for games
+- 🌱 I’m currently learning How to start write my own hack for games
 - 💞️ I’m looking to collaborate on i stupid help pls
 - 📫 How to reach me git hub only